allen-cell-animated/agave/docs/agave.rst

 For time series data, move the time slider or change the numeric input to load a new time sample.
 Beware that this is loading a whole new volume and can take some time.
-If your dataset only has a single time, then the slider will have no effect.
 Nothing will be loaded while dragging the slider; AGAVE will load the new time sample when the slider is released or the numeric input is incremented.
+If your dataset only has a single time, then the Time Panel will be hidden.

 Python Interface